kjosib/glowing-chainsaw/src/cubicle/core_grammar.md

     | ._ .something NL :append
 ```
 Ignore the dots sprinkled into the production rules.
 They control the parse engine.
+OK OK I'll explain: they indicate significant symbols where only some of the symbols in
+a right-hand side should be fed into the reduction message.
+And frankly I think that
+problem should be solved a different way.
+There's a `booze-tools` issue #23 about this.

 For brevity's sake, the head of a production rule may be abbreviated by the
 underscore (`_`) character, thus simple recursion.